Frequently Asked Questions (FAQs)

 If the link has expired 24 hours from the time you received the email, contact gadmin@nathancummings.org and we will resend a new link to activate your account.

-If an error occurs noting “Nickname already exists,” the activation link has already been used and your account may already be set up.
-Try to log in with your username and a password.
+If an error occurs noting “Nickname already exists,” the activation link has already been used, and your account may already be set up.
+Try to log in with your username and password.

 What are the password criteria?

 After clicking on the activation link, set your password for your account.
 Please do not use the word “password” in the password itself.
-Also, if there are other password requirements not met, the system will provide you with further instructions.
+If other password requirements are not met, the system will provide you with further instructions.

 Can I retrieve my username if I have forgotten it?

-Check your original email from Grants Admin – Nathan Cummings Foundation with subject “Nathan Cummings Foundation Online Portal – Please Verify Your Email Address” to refer to your username.
-Or you can email gadmin@nathancummings.org for this information.
+Check your original email from Grants Admin – Nathan Cummings Foundation with the subject “Nathan Cummings Foundation Online Portal – Please Verify Your Email Address” to refer to your username.
+If you’re unable to locate this email, you can contact gadmin@nathancummings.org for this information.

 Can I retrieve my password if I have forgotten it?

 Yes.
-If you know your username, you can reset your password, by clicking “Can’t access your Account?” to send you an email with instructions on how to reset your password.
+If you know your username, you can reset your password, by clicking “Can’t access your Account?” on the applicant portal homepage to send you an email with instructions on how to reset your password.

 Can I edit or add information to my application or grantee report after I’ve submitted it?

 No. You will not be able to edit any information online after you submit your request or grant report.
-If you need to add information or edit after your completed submission, please contact gadmin@nathancummings.org, to assist you.
+If you need to add information or edit after your submission, please contact gadmin@nathancummings.org to assist you.

 Can I contact someone if I have issues with the Applicant Portal?

 You can also reach us by email if that is preferred.
-If you have content-related questions regarding the proposed project and questions on the application form, please contact gadmin@nathancummings.org and your portfolio lead (if you are an existing partner).
+If you have content-related questions regarding the proposed project and questions on the application form, please contact the portfolio lead and copy gadmin@nathancummings.org.
 For technical questions about the portal, you may email help@nathancummings.org and copy the portfolio lead.

 Can I transfer my online account to a different NCF staff member?